TikTok’s Net Worth: How Much Is TikTok Worth Right Now?

 How Exactly Does TikTok Work?

-TikTok allows users to film their own videos of up to 15 seconds.
+TikTok allows users to film their own videos of up to three minutes.
 A database of sound bytes, songs or effects can enhance videos at a user’s creative whim.
-Typically, videos involve lip-synching or acting out comedy sketches, the only limitation being one’s imagination.
+Initially, videos lasted a maximum of 15 seconds and primarily involved lip-synching or acting out comedy sketches.
+While “entertainment”-tagged videos are still the most-watched, followed by dance videos and pranks, the range of categories is limited only by creators’ imaginations.

-ByteDance, the parent company of TikTok, reportedly generated $17.2 billion in revenue in 2019 alone.
-About 2/3 of this amount was from domestic ads on the Chinese version of TikTok, dubbed Douyin.
-Additional revenue came in the form of live streaming, games and ecommerce.
+ByteDance, the parent company of TikTok, reportedly generated $17.2 billion in revenue in 2019 alone, an insider told TechCrunch.
+About two-thirds of this amount was from domestic ads on the Chinese version of TikTok, dubbed Douyin.
+Additional revenue came in the form of live streaming, games and e-commerce.

 Current Top Shareholders

-The Chinese arm of Sequoia Capital counts itself as one of the early investors in TikTok via parent company ByteDance.
+The Chinese arm of Sequoia Capital also counts itself as one of the early investors in ByteDance.
 Additional investors in TikTok parent ByteDance include the following, according to CrunchBase:

 TikTok’s Top Shareholders